cgreenhalgh/opensharingtoolkit-mediahub/docs/wordpress_userguide.md

 Now `Publish` the app: click `Publish` (or if you have changed an existing app `Update`) in the `Publish` editing box (usually top-right in a two-column view).

-Click `View App` to show the app.
+Click `View App` to show the app's Wordpress page, with its title and description.
 If you get a wordpress error that the item cannot be found then try going to admin `Settings` > `Permalinks` (permalinks sometimes need a kick when a new plugin has been added).

+On the app's page, below the description, you should see some buttons/links; click the first, `Open in Browser`.
+(The other links are only needed for integrated QRCode and ArtCode scanning - see the [Locked Content User Guide](wordpress_locked.md).)

 That's it.
 The app view URL can be opened on a mobile device, shared on social media, etc.